zalando-incubator/baigan-config/spring/README.md

 ```

-In order to install such dynamic configuration *beans* make sure to activate the module and provide a `ConfigurationStore` bean:
+In order to install such dynamic configuration *beans* make sure to activate the module via `@EnableBaigan` and provide a `ConfigurationStore` bean:

 ```java
 @EnableBaigan